Diocesan Day of Prayer – 13 April 2023

-Bishop Paul’s Sermon given for the Queen’s Platinum Jubilee at St Mary’s in the Lace Market, Nottingham
+Bishop Paul’s Sermon at the Legal Service, St Mary’s in the Lace Market

 On Sunday 5th March, St Mary's in the Lace Market hosted the High Sheriff of Nottinghamshire’s Legal Service.
 The 458th High Sheriff of Nottinghamshire, Paul Southby, was joined by the Lord Lieutenant, the Bishop of Southwell and Nottingham, the Chair of Nottinghamshire County Council, the Lord Mayor of the City of Nottingham, as well representatives from the police and judiciary.

 The YLC Internship Programme Applications are now open!

 Are you interested in exploring your God given gifts, growing in Christian leadership and developing your sense of calling?
 Would you like the opportunity to serve and learn in a local church through varied focused ministries including children’s or youth work, worship, prayer, media and communications?

 A Service of Celebration of Fairtrade was held in Southwell Minster on Saturday 25 February to herald Fairtrade Fortnight 2023.
 The Fairtrade Foundation is now 31 years old and works to rally a global community of millions – farmers and workers, supply chain partners, retailers, shoppers, schools and governments – to pay fair prices and uphold fair production standards and practices.

 The Bishop’s Lent Appeal 2023